Docker Compose¶

 Warning

-Do not try to run a dev environment and a production environment from the same working copy!
+Do not try to run a development environment and a production environment from the same working copy!

 If using OpenMage as a composer dependency, to avoid files being overwritten by composer upon updating OpenMage, it is recommended to copy the following files into your own project root and modify them as needed: